AtomMaterialUI/material-theme-docs/docs/configuration/component-settings.md

 {% include carbonads.html %}

-### Old Material Design Style
+### Old Material Design style

 This feature is available in the free plan.
 {:class='card-panel warn'}

-This setting will revert to the old 2016's Material Design style, for those who prefer it over the new Material Design style.
+This setting reverts the components to the previous _Material Design_ style of 2016, for those who prefer it over the new Material Design style.

-Please note: This style remains deprecated, e.g., we won't be adding any new features nor fix any issues that can occur within this design.
+Please note: this style remains deprecated, e.g., it won't be getting any new features neither fixes for issues that can occur within this design.
 {:class='card-panel warn'}

-This feature is available since 6.15.0
+This feature has been available since 6.15.0

 ----